achieve-lab/assertion_data_for_LLM/README-updated.md

 ## Responses from Models
 1-shot and 5-shot learning is perfomed on GPT-3.5, GPT-4, LLaMA3-70B and CodeLLaMa2-70B model, and the responses are saved in a json format.
 All the models are set to their default hyperparameters with the following changed: `max_new_tokens = 1024; temperature = 1.0; seed = 50;`

-To run 1-shot or 5-shot learning, go to the directories gpt_results/llama_results into the appropriate direcotry and run the python script.

 The syntax errors are corrected using GPT-3.5. `final_data_*.json` files contains the responses from the models.
 An example of the response from CodeLLaMa2-70B for 5-shot learning is

        "file_name": "rptr_handler.v",